-In June 2016, the Deed was signed by Ule Holdings, the Ule Major Shareholder and remaining shareholders of Ule Holdings, under which it is mutually agreed that Ule Holdings granted Ule Major Shareholder Options to the Ule Major Shareholder for its contributions to Ule's business over the past years.
+In June 2016, the Deed was signed by Ule Holdings, the Ule Major Shareholder and remaining shareholders of Ule Holdings, under which it was mutually agreed that Ule Holdings granted Ule Major Shareholder Options to the Ule Major Shareholder for its contributions to Ule's business over the past years.
 The Ule Major Shareholder Options granted to the Ule Major Shareholder are only exercisable upon the completion of a qualified initial public offering ("Qualified IPO") of Ule Holdings.
 The exercise price of each Ule Major Shareholder Option is at the par value of each share on the exercise date.
 The Deed will be terminated if the Qualified IPO of Ule Holdings is not completed within 10 years from the date of the Deed.
-As at 31 December 2016, Ule Major Shareholder Options are not yet exercisable as the Qualified IPO has not occurred.
 During the year ended 31 December 2016, Ule Holdings recognised the share-based compensation expense in relation to the Ule Major Shareholder Options of approximately RMB13,784,000.
 The Group's share of this expense amounted to approximately HK\$6,773,000.
+As at 31 December 2017 and 2016, Ule Major Shareholder Options are not yet exercisable as the Qualified IPO has not occurred.